-Where to Stay in Montreal First Time: 8 Best Areas
+Where to Stay in Montreal First Time: 8 Best Areas & neighborhoods

-💖 Best Area for first-timers: Old Montreal – Vieux-Montréal
+💖 Best Area for first-timers: Old Montreal

 💎 Best luxury hotel: InterContinental Montreal, an IHG Hotel

-🏨 Best mid-range hotel: LHotel
+🏨 Best mid-range hotel: Hotel Place D’Armes

-Old Montreal, also known as Vieux Montreal, is the best area to stay in Montreal for first-time travelers because it is the most convenient location to see tourist attractions.
+Old Montreal (Vieux Montreal) is the best overall base for first-time travelers because it is the most convenient location to see tourist attractions.
 If you book a hotel here, you will be located in the heart of the city, with so many things to do and see within walking distance apart.

 Located between the St Lawrence River and downtown Montreal, Old Montreal is the historic neighborhood that dating back to the early 1600s.
 Covering an area of about one square kilometre, this city’s oldest part is easily explore on foot.